koerper/baderVis/README.md

 ## Description
 Tool to analyze the charge evolution in a reaction pathway as derived from the nudged elastic band (NEB) method in VASP.
+The tool makes use of a few scripts included in other codes:
+* `bader2pqr.py`,`get_lattice.exe` and `get_lattice.f90` are part of [vaspkit 0.73](http://vaspkit.sourceforge.net/)
+* `chgsum.pl` is part of the [VTST tools](https://theory.cm.utexas.edu/vtsttools/scripts.html)

 ```
 baderVis